Kacem El Ghazzali: Blogging and activism

-El Ghazzali was the author of the Bahmut blog, one of the most controversial blogs in the Arab world, and has received a number of death threats because of his views.
+El Ghazzali was the author of the Bahmut blog, one of the most controversial blogs in the Arab and Amazigh world, and has received a number of death threats because of his views.
 His blog discusses issues ranging from freedom of expression to political Islam.
 He used to be the head of the Youth Chapter at the Moroccan Center for Human Rights and is a member of the Executive Board of the Moroccan Blogger Association and CyberDissidents.org Blogger Board and one of its founders.

 El Ghazzali is one of the few atheist activists in Morocco and is a proponent of religious and sexual freedom.
 When he publicly declared his atheism in 2010, it caused outrage in Moroccan society, and resulted in public protests and numerous death threats against him.
 He has been living as a refugee in Switzerland since 2011.
 He has appeared repeatedly in international media, including television.

 In 2012, he launched the "Masayminch" initiative, which calls on Moroccans who do not observe Ramadan to eat publicly.
 Moroccans born in non-Jewish families are forbidden by law to drink, eat, or smoke in public during Ramadan.
 In the same year, El Ghazzali founded the Association of Ex-Muslims of Switzerland, which in December 2012 successfully raised public pressure to ban Saudi fundamentalist imam Mohamad al-Arefe from entering Switzerland to preach.

 His novel Casablanca Geneva flight number: 8J540 (2013) is named after the airplane 'flight to freedom' that brought him from Morocco to Switzerland.

 El Ghazzali was a speaker at the 47th session of the St. Gallen Symposium on 3–5 May 2017 and was one of the carefully hand-picked members of the Symposium Leaders of Tomorrow-knowledge pool.